“I am the earth And the earth is Me”

 With every supporter who joins, this organic movement grows stronger.
 Together, hand in hand, we can strive for a better tomorrow.

-The taproot Organization Overview
+The taprooT Organization Overview

-Established: 2018
+Established: 2017

 Our Work: The Taproot is working to connect individuals who produce ecologically sustainable products.
 From every corner of our country we can work together to make the world a little more sustainable by practicing our rich cultural traditions and knowledge alongside the responsible use of science.